 #1- You Will Become Just Another Spammer

-Pitching your affiliate offer makes you look like a spammer even though it’s technically not against Twitter guidelines.
+Pitching your affiliate offer makes you look like a spammer even though it’s technically not against Twitter guidelines for affiliate marketing.

 #2- You Will Lose Friends and Followers